TomHOldershaw/Project4/README.md

 ## RNN model
 ### Data cleaning
 This model used only the close price of the currency for each day.
+The data was transformed so that, for each data point, the close prices for the previous 150 days were provided as datapoints to train the model.

+70% of the dataset (covering 4 years) was used for training, with 30% reserved for testing.

+The data was scaled using a MinMaxScaler for use in the model.

 ### Model form